How To Choose and Change Financial Year End For New Singapore Business Owners

 Tax Exemption for Start-ups and Newly Incorporated Companies

-When choosing a financial year end in Singapore, it is crucial to take into account the tax incentives offered through the tax exemption scheme for newly established start-up companies.
-This scheme offers the following benefits for the first 3 consecutive YAs of a company, and it was introduced from YA 2020 onwards.
+When choosing a financial year end in Singapore, it is crucial to consider the tax exemption scheme for qualifying new start-up companies.
+From YA 2020 onwards, qualifying companies may enjoy tax exemption for their first three consecutive YAs as follows:

 The types of business: Subsidiary